nonamecoder/nonamecoder/README.md

 Here are some ideas to get you started:
 -->
-- 👨‍💻 Computer Engineering major with a Concentration in Cybersecurity @ UMassD '23
+- 👨‍💻 Computer Engineering major with a Concentration in Cybersecurity @ UMassD '24
-- 🔭 I’m currently working on the CyberForce Competition 2021 and HackTheBox CTF's!
+- 🔭 I’m recently gave a talk at DEFCON 30's Car Hacking Village and am researching on automotive and wireless cybersecurity
-- 🌱 I’m currently learning System hardening, Digital Forensics, Penetration testing and Blockchains
+- 🌱 I’m currently learning about the CAN bus, System hardening, Digital Forensics and Penetration testing
 - 👯 I’m looking to collaborate on CTF's and cybersecurity projects
 - 💬 Ask me about Cybersecurity, Linux hardening, Bash scripting, Java, Python, C, C++ and Objective-C!
 - 📫 How to reach me: [E-mail](mailto:ayyappan.rajesh16@gmail.com?subject=[GitHub]%20Source%20Readme) |  [LinkedIn](https://www.linkedin.com/in/ayyappan-rajesh/)